Falcon Officials of the Year

 What Equipment is Required to Be an Official?

-The baseline for officiating is: A helmet with a half-shield, a hockey whistle (not basketball), an officials’ jersey, black pants and player skates (not goalie skates).
+The baseline for officiating is: A helmet with a half-shield, a hockey whistle (the Acme Thunderer is recommended), an officials’ jersey, black pants and player skates (not goalie skates).
 Shin pads, elbow pad, and most certainly a protective cup are highly recommended.

-Once you have passed your first officials course you will receive a BC Hockey and Hockey Canada patch that must be attached to the referee jersey in order to participate in a game.
+Once you have passed your certification, you will receive a BC Hockey and Hockey Canada patches that must be attached to the referee jersey in order to participate in a game.

 I Still Have Questions.
 Who Should I Ask?